hharcolezi/multi-freq-ldpy/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact
-For any question, please contact [Héber H. Arcolezi](https://hharcolezi.github.io/): heber.hwang-arcolezi [at] inria.fr
+For any question, please contact [Heber H. Arcolezi](https://hharcolezi.github.io/): heber.hwang-arcolezi [at] inria.fr

 ## Acknowledgments
 The Local Hashing (LH) functions were adapted from the [pure-LDP](https://github.com/Samuel-Maddock/pure-LDP) package, which covers a wider range of frequency oracles for single-frequency estimation.